 Her first published piece of short fiction, “Sunlight,” earned an Honorable Mention in The Year’s Best Science Fiction #28, edited by Gardner Dozois, and was reprinted in The Best of Abyss and Apex, Volume 2.

-Kelly has participated in programming at Capclave, the Washington Science Fiction Association’s annual science fiction convention, Balticon and at World Fantasy Convention.
+Kelly is a graduate of the 2019 Futurescapes Writing Workshop.
+She has also participated in programming at Capclave, the Washington Science Fiction Association’s annual science fiction convention, Balticon and at World Fantasy Convention.

 She runs a monthly critique group for female-identifying and non-binary authors, poets and playwrights, and participates in another monthly fiction critique group with members of Maryland’s speculative fiction community.